 Materials required: Application form, professional resume, cover letter, and a writing sample (preferably a fundraising related letter or proposal).

-Interns in the Development/Capital Department receive well rounded, hands-on experience in raising contributions for a not-for-profit theatre.
-Interns report to the Capital Campaign Associate but have direct access and regular contact with the Development Associate and the Director of Institutional Advancement.
+Interns in the Development Department receive well rounded, hands-on experience in raising contributions for a major New York City classical non-profit theatre.
+Interns report to the Development Manager but have direct access and regular contact with the Director of Institutional Advancement and Development Associate.

 Knowledge of Microsoft Office Suite, Raiser’s Edge, Constant Contact and WealthEngine preferred but not required.
 Preferred availability through the end of May 2018.
 Must be available the entire day on May 15.

 Materials required: Application form, professional resume, cover letter, and two references.